-(g) Impairment of tangible and intangible assets other than exploration and evaluation assets allocated to the smallest group of cash-generating units for which a reasonable and consistent allocation basis can be identified.
+(g) Impairment of tangible and intangible assets other than exploration and evaluation assets

 At the end of each reporting period, the Group reviews the carrying amounts of its tangible and intangible assets to determine whether there is any indication that those assets have suffered an impairment loss.
 If any such indication exists, the recoverable amount of the asset is estimated in order to determine the extent of the impairment loss (if any).